2023 Fairleigh Dickinson vs. Purdue men's basketball game: Game summary

 Zach Edey (pictured) scored 21 points for Purdue, the most on his team.

 Fairleigh Dickinson started the game off with a 5–2 lead, after a Sean Moore three-pointer.
 Purdue would then go on a 5–0 run to take a 7–5 lead at the first media timeout.
-The two teams would continue to trade the lead, as the Knights would end up being within one score or having the lead for the first 15 minutes, and a Demetre Roberts three-pointer gave Fairleigh Dickinson a six-point lead, their largest of the half.
+The two teams would continue to trade the lead; the Knights ended up being within one score or having the lead for the first 15 minutes, and a Demetre Roberts three-pointer gave Fairleigh Dickinson a 19–13 lead, their largest of the half.
 However, an 11–0 Purdue run gave the Boilermakers a five-point lead with five minutes left in the half.
 Fairleigh Dickinson forced eight turnovers in the first half, including one off a full-court press near the end of the half leading to a Heru Bligen layup that gave the Knights a 32–29 lead, but Purdue's Braden Smith hit two free throws at the end of the half to make it 32–31.